 In fact, women who have a doula there during labor and delivery are actually more likely to NOT use pain medicine!

-How to Prepare Your Body for Labor
+How to Physically Prepare for Labor and Delivery

 3. Drink Raspberry Leaf Tea

 Raspberry leaf tea (which you can get here) when you’re pregnant can help make labor easier!

 Drinking raspberry leaf tea is supposed to help shorten labor AND help strengthen your pelvic floor muscles and uterine wall.